ongr-io/CurrencyExchangeBundle/Resources/doc/usage.rst

 To create your custom driver you will have to implement ``ONGR\CurrencyExchangeBundle\Currency\CurrencyDriverInterface`` which define two methods:

  - getRates() - Returns array of currency rates.
 For example: <code>['USD' => 1, 'EUR' => '1.678']</code>.
- - getDefaultCurrencyName() - Returns rate provider default currency name.
+ - getDefaultCurrencyName() - Returns the default currency name of rate provider .
 For example: 'EUR'.

   .. code-block:: php